Explore your mortgage options

 One other condition of an FHA loan is that there are limits to how much you can borrow.
-Loan limits vary by region, but with an FHA mortgage loan for a one-unit property, your borrowing limit can range from $356,362 in low-cost areas to $822,375 in high-cost areas.
+Loan limits vary by region, but with an FHA mortgage loan for a one-unit property, your borrowing limit can range from $472,030 for low-cost areas and $1,089,300 for high-cost areas.

 Another requirement of the FHA loan program is that the home must be appraised by an FHA-approved appraiser.

 An FHA appraiser checks out the home to make sure it meets the FHA’s standards for livability and provides an independent assessment of the home’s value.
 This lets your lender know that the home is worth the amount you want to borrow from them.